sharonrumsey/mistakes-to-avoid.md/README.md

     * de-fluffed language devoid of marketese Eyetracking for Reading Patterns show that users often read Web pages in an F-shaped pattern: two horizontal stripes followed by a vertical stripe.
 5. Fixed Font Size - Set CSS font sizes in relative terms and not in an absolute number of pixels so users can resize text as needed
-6. Page Titles with low Searh Engine Visibility - The <title> tag is almost always used for clickable headline for search - Don't use words like "The" or "Welcome"
+6. Page Titles with low Searh Engine Visibility - The <title> tag is almost always used for clickable headline for search - Don't use words like "The" or "Welcome".
+Have the Homepage give the specifics of what the user will find on the page.
+Don't have page titles be the same or it will severely reduce the usability - make them distinct.
+Taglines (explain what the company does and why it's unique from competitors - Ask the questions "Would it work just as well for competitors?"
+"Would any company ever claim the opposite?")
+Taglines need to be short and quickly communicate the purpose of the website.
+7. Anything that looks like an Advertisment - Savy users have learned to ignore advertising and anything that looks like it.
+Avoid designs that look like advertisement and follow these rules:
+*  Banner Blindness - users don't fixate their eyes on anything that looks like a banner
+*  Animation Avoidance - users ignore areas of blinking or flashing text or other aggressive animations
+*  Pop-up purges - users close pop-up windows before they have fully rendered
+8. Violating Design Conventions -